 - Waterproof hiking boots are a must.
 I love Keen because they are lightweight and super comfortable.

-- A great crossbody travel bag.
-Crossbody bags prevent theft and are much easier to access.
+- A great crossbody travel bag Crossbody bags prevent theft and are very easy to safely access as they cross in front of your body.

 Day Trips from Iceland Top Tours